Tyche: The Goddess of Fortune and Fate

 Why was Tyche important in ancient Greece?

 Tyche was important because ancient Greeks believed she controlled the unpredictable nature of fate.
-Cities and individuals worshipped her to seek favor, as she could bring both prosperity and ruin.
+Cities and individuals worshiped her to seek favor, as she could bring both prosperity and ruin.
 Many cities had cults dedicated to her for protection and good fortune.

 How does the concept of Tyche apply today?